Frequently Asked Questions

 I sure hope you do, if that’s your wish!
 Many families choose to labor or give birth in water.
 You may use your own sanitized bathtub, use one of our pools, or rent/purchase a birth pool of your own choosing — and we’ll guide you through setup, use, and safety during your prenatal visits.

 Note: There may be instances where birthing in the water may not be appropriate or safe, and we can speak about these in detail during consultation and visits.
-Midwives can only support and cheer you on in your plan for a water birth – we cannot guarantee you one.
+Midwives can only help you prepare for a water birth, support and cheer you on in your plan for a water birth – we cannot guarantee you one.

 Who can be at my birth?